Daryl Hall files for restraining order against John Oates amid lawsuit

 NASHVILLE, Tenn.
-(WKRN) — Members of the 80s power duo Hall & Oates are involved in a lawsuit, which resulted in Daryl Hall filing for a restraining order against John Oates.
+(WKRN) — Members of the ’80s power duo Hall & Oates are involved in a lawsuit, which appears to have reached a boiling point as Daryl Hall has filed for a restraining order against John Oates.

-The court approved the motion with the restraining order set to begin on Nov.
+The court approved the motion with the restraining order to begin on Nov.
 30.

 Little is known about the lawsuit filed by The Daryl Hall Revocable Trust against Oates’ trust, The John W. Oates TISA Trust, and its co-trustees.